Matanuska Glacier Hike Day Tour

 Spend 2.5 to 3 hours exploring the face of the Matanuska Glacier with an expert glacier guide.

 Have amazing photo opportunities!

-What's Included: fully-guided tour, admission fees, water, snacks
+What's Included: fully-guided tour, admission fees, safety equipment water, snacks

 FREQUENTLY ASKED QUESTIONS